Avaray/stable-diffusion-simple-wildcards/README.md

 Checkpoints that are based on `Pony Diffusion` may not work with some of these Wildcards. `Pony Diffusion` checkpoints were trained on completely different data and lack the knowledge about many things. `Nationalities`, `Artists`, `Cameras` and `Films` most likely will not work at all.
-If you are pla ing to use these Wildcards for generating realistic scenes, you should use good checkpoints focused on real people.
+If you are planning to use these Wildcards for generating realistic scenes, you should use good checkpoints focused on real people.
 I recommend using one of following checkpoints:

 - [RealVis](https://civitai.com/models/139562?modelVersionId=789646) `SDXL 1.0`